DSmarc7/Project_Task/README.md

 Task History: Keep track of task history, including when tasks were started and completed.

+Edit Task: You can edit task by clicking on task name

 User Profile: Personalize your experience by providing your name and viewing your user profile.

 Persistent Data: Your tasks and user preferences are saved locally, so you won't lose your data when you close the app.